 Moisturizers like lotions and creams are ideal for covering larger areas, but sometimes your dry spots and rough patches creep up on the smaller spots like your hands and feet.
 In those instances, Greenfield recommends this extra-thick ointment balm for instant relief.
 Made with a blend of emollient ingredients like safflower and coconut oils and, of course, colloidal oatmeal, this balm can treat even the driest spots.

-Aveeno is known for its colloidal oatmeal-based products, like the Eczema Therapy Daily Moisturizing Cream ($8) and Daily Moisturizing Lotion ($8), which also come highly recommended by King and Greenfield, but it’s the bath powder that really has us sold.
-Some bath products can strip the skin of its healthy oils and dry it out, but this formula restores moisture as it cleanses and soothes even the most fragile skin—which is why this is one of King’s top picks.
+Aveeno is known for its colloidal oatmeal-based products, like the Eczema Therapy Daily Moisturizing Cream ($12) and Daily Moisturizing Lotion ($12), which also come highly recommended by King and Greenfield, but it’s the bath powder that really has us sold.
+Some bath products may strip the skin of its healthy oils and dry it out, but this formula restores moisture as it cleanses and soothes even the most fragile skin—which is why this is one of King’s top picks.

 For the rough winter months full of eczema flare-ups and vigorous hand-washing, you'll want to keep this moisturizing and soothing formula close by.
-Free of steroids and fragrance but packed with colloidal oatmeal and vitamin E, this King-recommended hand cream heals even the roughest palms and the deepest cracked knuckles.
+Free of steroids and fragrance but packed with colloidal oatmeal and vitamin E, this King-recommended hand cream promises to heal even the roughest palms and the deepest cracked knuckles.

 The next time a dry patch pops up on your face, don't stress.
 Apply this oatmeal and shea butter mask for instant relief.
-Once you give it a try, you'll understand why it has over 30k loves on Sephora and comes highly recommended by Byrdie editors.
+Once you give it a try, you'll understand why it comes highly recommended by Byrdie editors.

 Word to the wise: face wash shouldn't leave your skin feeling tight or drier than it was before you washed it.
 Swap out your squeaky clean sudser for this creamy moisturizer formula that leaves your face feeling clean but not stripped.
 Together with ceramides and hyaluronic acid, the colloidal oatmeal in this formula works to moisturize as much as it cleanses.
 It's no wonder it's a Byrdie-editor favorite.